-Out of an abundance of caution, the Navy PFC testing and response goes beyond Safe Drinking Water Act requirements.
-The Navy is working with local and state (environmental and health) agencies and the EPA as we move forward with testing of drinking water.
+Out of an abundance of caution, the Department of Defense PFAS testing and response goes beyond EPA Safe Drinking Water Act requirements.
+The Navy is working with local and state environmental and health agencies the EPA and the Agency for Toxic Substances and Disease Registry (ATSDR) as we move forward with testing of drinking water.